Magic Weekend: 2019: Liverpool

 Anfield was chosen as the venue for the 2019 Magic Weekend after two test matches were played there in 2016 and 2018.
 After previously choosing games that were local derbies or competitive games, in 2019 the fixtures were determined by the previous season's league position.

 Robert Elstone, Super League Chief Executive, said "On behalf of the Super League clubs, we’re delighted to be taking the Dacia Magic Weekend to one of the most famous stadiums in the world.

 2020: Cancelled

-The 2020 event was due to return to Newcastle's St James's Park, however it was cancelled due to the COVID-19 pandemic in addition to wider implications for the 2020 season.
+The 2020 event was due to return to Newcastle's St James' Park, however it was cancelled due to the COVID-19 pandemic in addition to wider implications for the 2020 season.

-2021: Newcastle
+2021–2023: Return to Newcastle

 The Super League's Magic Weekend saw a belated return to Newcastle for the 2021 season.
 Fixtures for the event were announced on 23 February with matches scheduled to be played during the weekend of 4–5 September.

-2022: Newcastle

 The Super League's Magic Weekend stayed in Newcastle, for the 2022 season.
 Fixtures for the event were announced on 23 February with matches played during the weekend of 9–10 July.